 - A. The Director is authorized to deny or revoke any license to practice allopathic or osteopathic medicine or otherwise discipline a licensee upon finding by the Board that the person is guilty of unprofessional conduct which shall include, but not be limited to those items, or combination thereof, listed in R.I.
 Gen. Laws § 5-37-5.1. - B. Licenses that have been revoked by the Director shall not be eligible for consideration for re-instatement for a period of five (5) years.
 Re-instatement of revoked licenses shall be at the discretion of the Board. - C. Physician Self-treatment or Treatment of Immediate Family Members.
-A physician is not authorized to prescribe a controlled substance to one selfhim or herself or an immediate family member under any circumstances.
-However, a physician may prescribe a non-controlled substance for him or herself or an immediate family member for less than thirty (30) days, with appropriate documentation. - D. Discharging a Patient from a Practice.
+A physician is not authorized to prescribe a controlled substance to one self or an immediate family member under any circumstances. - D. Discharging a Patient from a Practice.
 Periodically, a physician/practice may need to terminate the physician-patient relationship.
 This shall be done via written notice, which shall be documented in the medical record.
 The physician/practice must be available to the patient for thirty (30) days for medication refills, urgent or emergent conditions.
 A physician does not have to refill controlled substances if there is a suspicion of diversion.

-E. Boundary Violations
+E. Boundary Violations.

-- 1. Physicians shall not engage in a romantic or sexual relationship with a current patient. - 2.
-Psychiatrists shall not engage in a romantic or sexual relationship with a current or former patient ever.
+1. Physicians shall not engage in a romantic or sexual relationship with a current patient.

+2. Psychiatrists shall not engage in a romantic or sexual relationship with a current or former patient ever.